bethsherm/alexa-cookbook/labs/LocalGuide/README.md

 **Within your Lambda code, copy the format of the ```AttractionIntent``` function definition to create a new handler with the same name as your new Intent.**

 **Customize the logic in your handler to retrieve the slot value, and add logic to say a response back to the user.**

+### Lab 3: Extend the skill logic with smart recommendations
+When the user says "go outside", the ```GoOutIntent``` intent is called and the code in the GoOutIntent handler block is executed.
+This makes an API call over the Internet to a service that returns the weather and current time in your city.

+You can enhance this handler code to make a relevant activity suggestion to the user.
+For example, add a feature to decide, based on current time and weather conditions, whether to:

+ * Go out to a local beach or park
+ * Recommend a movie theatre or mall
+ * Attend a scheduled public event happening soon
+ * Staying home to watch a movie on Amazon Prime
+ * etc..

 ### Practice and Demo
 Practice all the features of your skill.
 You can use [EchoSim.IO](https://echosim.io), the Amazon shopping app on your phone, or an Echo device.